Mountain Time USA

 The acoustic nerve (cranial nerve #8) is the nerve bundle that communicates the inner ear with the body's brainstem.
 Hearing problems involving the acoustic nerve result in extremely reduced word clarity and usually involve benign tumors through the internal auditory meatus and/or the aging process This type of hearing loss is referred to as neural hearing loss.

 BRAINSTEM AND CORTICAL PROCESSING CENTERS

 The least understood of the hearing process is the brain.
 When nerve impulses reach the brainstem, there are projections to many areas of the brain's cortex, but most tend to navigate to the areas sensitive to speech reception and speech motor function.
 This is usually located in the left temporal lobe.
 Hearing problems due to abnormalities of the brainstem and/or cortical processing centers cause distortions in sound clarity and are the result of tumors, stroke, aging, and/or head trauma.
 The type of hearing loss is referred to as central hearing loss.

 CAN MORE THAN ONE AREA BE INVOLVED?

 Yes, and this is often the case.
-Patients with hearing problems tend to be older and have abnormalities involving the acoustic nerve, brainstem and/or cortical processing centers in addition to sensory hearing loss.
-Therefore, hearing loss involving the inner ear is often described as sensori-neural hearing loss.
+Patients with hearing problems tend to be older and have abnormalities involving the acoustic nerve, brainstem, and/or cortical processing centers, in addition to sensory hearing loss.
+Hearing loss involving the inner ear is often described as sensori-neural hearing loss.